-A new study shows that middle-aged and elderly people suffering from diabetes and hypertension may be at risk for yet another malady: primary glaucoma.
+A study shows that middle-aged and elderly people suffering from diabetes and hypertension may be at risk for yet another malady: primary glaucoma.

 The disease, also called open-angle or chronic glaucoma, is the most common form of glaucoma in the United States.
 It's caused by slow clogging of the eye's drainage canals, causing increased pressure.
 Since it's painless, the disease often doesn't produce symptoms until its later stages.
 About 3 million people have the disease, including one in 10 people over the age of 80, according to the Glaucoma Research Foundation.